vercetti757/Office-Deployment/README.md

 I welcome any feedback, and feel free to use/steal/fork/merge this code as needed.

+LEGAL DISCLAIMER

-/* This program is free software.
-It comes without any warranty, to
- * the extent permitted by applicable law.
-You can redistribute it
- * and/or modify it under the terms of the Do As You See Fit
- * Public License, Version 4, as published by the author.*/
+* This program is free software.
+It comes without any warranty, to the extent permitted by applicable law.
+You can redistribute it and/or modify it under the terms of the Do As You See Fit Public License, Version 4, as published by the author. /*